sainitushar01/telephony-flutter-plugin/README.md

 # telephony

-Plugin to get SIM related info for both android and ios
+Plugin to get SIM related info for android